 Gordon Brown was roundly condemned a few years back when he said British jobs should be for British workers.
-But few have noticed how this controversial notion has crept back into public life with the announcement from Pret a Manger that it will create 550 jobs – and it may be a smokescreen for a much bigger crisis hitting thousands of young people all over the country.
+But few have noticed how this controversial notion has crept back into public life, with the announcement from Pret a Manger that it will create 550 jobs solely for young Brits.
+And this may be a smokescreen for a much bigger crisis hitting thousands of young people all over the country.

 In an online report, the Daily Mail questioned how many of the new Pret a Manger jobs would go to “British youngsters”.
 It went on to state that the firm has come under fire “for being dominated by overseas workers”, with one outlet on Kensington High Street being staffed “entirely by foreigners”.

 This prompted Chris Grayling, the employment minister, to say on Sky News in November that the situation had become “unacceptable”.
-Clive Schlee was also interrogated by Jeff Randall on Sky News this week, who said he failed to find a single British worker in any coffee shop on a quick reconnaissance trip near the Gherkin in central London.
+Clive Schlee, CEO of Pret, was also interrogated by Jeff Randall on Sky News this week, who said he failed to find a single British worker in any coffee shop on a quick reconnaissance trip near the Gherkin in central London.
 This was inevitable in a “more multicultural” city, said Mr Schlee.

 The implication hangs in the air.
 Foreigners are contributing and might even be causing our record levels of youth unemployment (currently over 2.6 million).
 But could this be a completely false connection?